Suspension or Termination of IRB Approval

-It is the policy of UTHSC-H that CPHS shall have authority to suspend or terminate approval of research that is not being conducted in accordance with CPHS requirements or that has been associated with unexpected serious harm to subjects.
+The IRB has the authority to suspend or terminate IRB approval of research that is not being conducted in accordance with IRB requirements or that has been associated with unexpected serious harm to subjects.

-Suspension of approval: An action initiated by CPHS to stop the research study pending future action by CPHS or by the Principal Investigator or his/her study personnel.
+Suspension of IRB approval: An action initiated by the IRB to temporarily stop the research study pending future action by the IRB or by the Principal Investigator or his/her study personnel.

-Termination of approval: An action initiated by the CPHS to stop the research study.
+Termination of IRB approval: An action initiated by the IRB to permanently stop the research study.

 Sponsor-Imposed Termination / Suspension: A determination from the sponsor of the study to terminate a research study or place a specific research study on hold.
 This determination may be made as a result of interim data analysis, inadequate drug availability, response to a DSMB report/recommendation or any other reasons.